Kataragama Devotees Trust logo in English, Sinhala and Tamil

 4. Walk alone, or walk with a nade or kuttam (party of other pilgrims), but obtain permission before joining one.

 5. Foot pilgrims wear traditional dress only: vettis and shawl for men, saris for women.
 Trousers are unacceptable for men or boys.
-Slippers may be worn, but not shoes.
+Slippers may be worn if you cannot go barefoot, but shoes are NOT acceptable.

 6. Do not announce your destination or starting time.
 Upsets may occur.